Qubitdyne/styles/temp/NOTES.md

   - `unpublished-short` (l.
 781) reuses the quoted title, secondary pinpoint, and descriptor helper for subsequent notes; invoked from the enclosing choose clause at l.
 765.
 - **Gap check.** The TOA variants (`texas-greenbook-15th-toa*.csl`) currently expose no `*-short` macros, and statute/rule short-form helpers such as `tex-statute-short` or `tex-admin-code-short` are not yet defined in the edition file—confirming the broader TODO entry to design those branches remains outstanding.
   - Searching with `rg "_short" temp -n` only surfaced backlog references because the implemented macros use hyphenated names; future audits should target `-short` when gathering inventory lists.
+- **Backlog follow-up (2025-11-02).** Re-reviewed the TODO backlog after logging the ambiguity check and confirmed that the standing “Complete statute and rule short-form logic” epic already tracks every outstanding legislation/agency helper refactor.
+No new TODO entries were required; cross-referenced this conclusion in the TODO file for future auditors.

 #### Short-form macro naming review (2025-03-28)
 - **`legal-case-short` — `texas-greenbook-15th-edition.csl` ll.
 260–279.** Confirms the macro title matches its remit of emitting the condensed reporter block for repeat case citations while sharing the same helper stack (`pinpoint`, `court-and-date`, `case-parenthetical-stack`, `related-proceedings`) as catalogued in the requirement matrix’s case entries (Ch.
 2–6).
 No competing macro reuses the name or scope, so overlap risk is minimal.